e2nIEE/pandaprosumer/README.rst

 Credits

-Pandaprosumer was created at Uni Kassel and EIFER and has received support from the European Institute for Energy Research in the frame of the "Senergy Nets" project, funded by the European Union.
+Pandaprosumer was created at Uni Kassel and has received support from the European Institute for Energy Research in the frame of the "Senergy Nets" project, funded by the European Union.